 Hearing aids would be available for one ear per year, every five years.
 To qualify for hearing aids, Medicare beneficiaries must be diagnosed with moderately severe, severe, or profound hearing loss.

 Medicare Part B would cover hearing services.
-Hearing services would be subject to the deductible, and then Medicare would pay 80%.
-The Medicare beneficiary would be responsible for the remaining 20% of coinsurance.
+Hearing services would be subject to the deductible, and Medicare would pay 80%.
+The Medicare beneficiary would be responsible for the remaining 20% of the coinsurance.

 Medigap and Hearing Services